The Wigan Archives Service has well over 500,000 documents, photographs, maps and historic books in our collections. See more ...,

 Read MoreThe Makerfield Rambler - Anthony Pilgrim takes us on his rambles around Ashton-in-Makerfield and the surrounding districts, investigating historical events, locations, and personalities.

 Read MoreTwo Chapels, both Grade II Listed, were designed by Alfred Waterhouse.
 Alfred Waterhouse was born in Aigburth, Liverpool.
-He achieved his first major success in the north with his 1859 design for the Manchester Assize Courts and later went on to design the Manchester Town Hall.
 The chapels were his first public works, and from the very beginning, he was set to be much more than a provincial architect.
 This presentation provides an overview of their current condition in 2024, along with historical and heritage findings.

 Read MoreA view of the building coupled with historical research and history of this once beautiful building.
 A masterpiece of design for all to see on the sky-line of Wigan.
 A very real link to the prosperity and development of Wigan.
 A 2 minute time capsule.